 Adult House & Gardens £8.60, Rhododendron Walks £5.60 (£4.60 if you are visiting the House and Gardens on the same day)

-over 3 years by Anonymous 5 / 5The most beautiful garden of our garden visit trip !
+almost 4 years by Anonymous 5 / 5The most beautiful garden of our garden visit trip !
 If you have to visit only one chose this one !
 Even with the weather not on our side the walk was enjoyable.

-over 5 years by Adam Hodge 5 / 5As it wasn't possible to visit just the gardens and Â£8.40 is a bit steep to admire two terraces, the Rhododendron Woods were a good alternative.
+almost 6 years by Adam Hodge 5 / 5As it wasn't possible to visit just the gardens and Â£8.40 is a bit steep to admire two terraces, the Rhododendron Woods were a good alternative.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.